jnemo44/Digital-Bookshelf/README.md

 Currently the project is locally hosted only and relies on a PostgreSQL backend to store your books.
 Functionality exsists to add, delete, search, and rate books on your shelf.

-Future improvements could involve adding a brief description of each book and a front end to display your bookshlef in a more tasteful way.
+Future improvements could involve adding a brief description of each book and a front end to display your bookshelf in a more tasteful way.

 ## Getting Started
 Python 3